ACCOMPLISHMENTS

 For decades, menstruating students have missed class time because they didn’t have access to period products, or couldn’t afford to buy them at all.
 I wrote HB 1273 to provide period products in public school bathrooms, just like toilet paper is provided.
 Menstruation should not prevent any student from accessing education

 Additionally, this legislation protects student health.
 Sixty-one percent of students have worn a tampon or pad for more than four hours because they did not have enough access to period products.
-That puts them at risk of infection and toxic-shock syndrome.
+That puts them at risk of infection and toxic shock syndrome.

 INFRASTRUCTURE AND TRANSPORTATION

-This session, I helped pass a $1.5 billion construction budget which made massive investments in housing, economic development, early learning, and broadband internet.
+I helped pass a $1.5 billion construction budget, which made massive investments in housing, economic development, early learning, and broadband internet.
 Here in the 44th, the budget funded construction projects building hope and progress for all our families including Snohomish Teen Center, run by the Boys & Girls Club of Snohomish County, the Mill Creek Library rehabilitation and upgrade, and the Mill Creek Parks master plan for undeveloped parcels owned by the city with options including community rooms, performing arts space, or athletic fields.

 PUBLIC SAFETY